mxso00/mxso00/README.md

 ## 01 — A LITTLE ABOUT ME

-I'm **Lucas**, a developer and creator currently studying Multiplatform Application Development.
+I'm **mxso00**, a developer and creator currently studying Multiplatform Application Development.

 I don't really fit into one category.